July 13, 2024

 14 City Buildings in Georgia to Save $1.4 Million With Solar Energy

 Savannah City Council has approved a $5.75 million expansion of its solar energy contract with Cherry Street Energy.
-This modification will add 1.26 megawatts of new solar capacity to 14 city buildings, expected to save $1.4 million over 25 years; reflecting the city's commitment to renewable energy.
+The expansion adds 1.26 megawatts of new solar capacity to 14 city buildings and is expected to save $1.4 million over 25 years, a move that reflects the city’s commitment to renewable energy.

 City Council Approves $5.75 Million Solar Energy Contract Expansion

-In a move that underscores Savannah's commitment to renewable energy, the Savannah City Council has unanimously approved a significant expansion of its solar energy contract with Cherry Street Energy - an Atlanta-based renewable energy firm.
-This $5.75 million contract modification will add 1.26 megawatts of new solar capacity across 14 city-owned buildings.
-This is projected to save the city $1.4 million over the next 25 years.
+Underscoring its commitment to renewable energy, the Savannah City Council has unanimously approved a significant expansion of its solar energy contract with Cherry Street Energy, an Atlanta-based firm.
+The $5.75 million modification will add 1.26 megawatts of new solar capacity across 14 city-owned buildings and is projected to save the city an estimated $1.4 million over the next 25 years.

 New Phase Promises Additional Savings and Clean Energy